nkrusch/awesome-research-guides/readme.md

 For example, a research paper is a specialized format of writing.
 Junior researchers, who want to write research papers, must first understand the specification of a research paper.
-Ideally, junior researchers learn these skills during doctoral studies, but in reality, doctoral study [experiences vary wildly](https://www.reddit.com/r/PhD/?f=flair_name%3A%22Seeking%20advice-academic%22).
+Ideally, junior researchers learn these skills during doctoral studies, but in reality, doctoral study [experiences can vary wildly](https://www.reddit.com/r/PhD/?f=flair_name%3A%22Seeking%20advice-academic%22).
 Therefore, this collection offers a standardizing resource, for junior researchers and advisors, that is independent of institutional circumstances.
 Most entries are drawn from computer science.